-TOURIST ATTRACTIONS IN GOA Goa is a state in western India with coastlines stretching along the Arabian Sea.
+Goa is a state in western India with a coastline stretching along the Arabian Sea.
 Its long history as a Portuguese colony prior to 1961 is evident in its preserved 17th-century churches and the area’s tropical spice plantations.
 Goa is also known for its beaches, ranging from popular stretches at Baga and Palolem to those in laid-back fishing villages such as Agonda.

-Goa is the smallest city of India, yet it is considered as one of the most beautiful places of the country.
-This is also a dream destination for majority of people to spend their holidays.
+Goa is the smallest city in India, yet it is considered one of the most beautiful places in the country.
+This is also a dream destination for the majority of people to spend their holidays.
 Goa offers several tourist attractions for everyone.

-t has beautiful beaches, churches, temples, rivers, wild life sanctuaries and forts etc. All these places are more than enough to make your Goa Holiday a life time experience.
-Goa beaches offer peace of mind to the tourists.
-People of Goa are habitual of having many tourists and they do not interfere in the fun activities of people who come to enjoy here.
+There are beautiful beaches, churches, temples, rivers, wild life sanctuaries, forts, etc. All these places are more than enough to make your Goa holiday a lifetime experience.
+Goa beaches offer peace of mind to tourists.
+The people of Goa are used to having many tourists and do not interfere with the fun activities of those who come to enjoy themselves here.

 South Goa is also popular for its famous and magnificent churches that are the legacy of Portuguese colonization.
 You can start by visiting the St. Cathedral Church.
 This is a great example of beautiful architecture.
 Then you can explore the Ruins of Church of St. Augustine, The Church of St. Anne, Basilica of Bom Jesus, Reis Magos Church, St. Cajetan Church, Church of St. Francis of Assissi and the Church of St. Paul.
 All these churches reflect the rich Catholic culture of Goa.

 Additionally, you can also explore several beautiful temples in Goa like Shri Anantha Temple, Shri Nagesh Maharudra Temple and many more.